Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 -   To allow convenient access to the recipes provided by all other members

--   To compiled the most popular recipes in a cookbook for publishing
+-   To promote a local catering supplier

 The website focuses on the following three types of recipes but it is not limited.
 Users can choose to add a new category for different recipe types.